 and one year we watched a pika scampering with food to dry and store for the winter.

-These photos were taken in Cascade Canyon, Grand Teton National Park
+Most of these photos were taken in Cascade Canyon, Grand Teton National Park

-Most Americans pronounce Pika “pike-a”, Canadians “peeek-a.”
+Most Americans pronounce Pika “pike-a”, Canadians pronounce it “peeek-a.”

 Grand Teton and Yellowstone National Park photos